CIFASIS/ORB_SLAM3/README.md

 git clone https://github.com/UZ-SLAMLab/ORB_SLAM3.git ORB_SLAM3
 ```

-We provide a script `build.sh` to build the *Thirdparty* libraries and *ORB-SLAM3*.
+We provide a script `build_orbslam3.sh` to build the *Thirdparty* libraries and *ORB-SLAM3*.
 Please make sure you have installed all required dependencies (see section 2).
 Execute:
 ```
 cd ORB_SLAM3
-chmod +x build.sh
+chmod +x build_orbslam3.sh
-./build.sh
+./build_orbslam3.sh
 ```

 This will create **libORB_SLAM3.so**  at *lib* folder and the executables in *Examples* folder.